Walking for weight-loss, why Jeanette is all smiles

 And she hasn’t given up hope of getting back on her bikes.
 With two bikes purchased through the Cycle to Work scheme Jeanette is determined to keep improving her fitness and get back to cycling.

-Get a bike through a Cycle to Work Scheme: To promote healthier journeys to work and to reduce environmental pollution, the 1999 Finance Act introduced an annual tax exemption, which allows employers to loan cycles and cyclists' safety equipment to employees as a tax-free benefit.
+Cycle to Work Schemes allow employees to buy bikes, clothing, and equipment tax-free, as a salary-sacrifice scheme.
 Employers of all sizes are eligible.
 Speak to your work to find out if they are taking part.